 ABET or Adult Basic Education and Training, is the term used to describe the education of adults when providing them with basic literacy and numeracy skills.
 It also describes the obtaining of further skills and education by adults.
 For writing the adult matric or Amended Senior Certificate (ASC), adults are defined as over 21 years of age.
 The term “lifelong learning” illustrates what ABET tries to achieve.
 Lifelong learning is the “ongoing, voluntary, and self-motivated” pursuit of information for personal or job-related reasons.
 As a result, it improves not just social inclusion, active citizenship, and personal growth, but also self-sufficiency, competitiveness, and employment.
-If you are in the Western Cape, you may have come across the term Community Education and Training (CET).
-This is a new name for ABET and includes programmes aimewd to give each learner skills and personal growth and development.

 For official purposes, the Department of Education has defined ABET as follows: